johannfaouzi/pyts/doc/modules/classification.rst

 :class:`TSBF` (acronym for Time Series Bag-of-Features) is a complex algorithm whose fitting procedure consists of the following steps:

-* Random subsequences are extracted from each input time series.
+* Random intervals are generated.
-* Each subsequence is split into several intervals.
+* Each interval is split into several subintervals.
-* Three features are extracted from each interval: the mean, the standard deviation and the slope.
+* Three features are extracted from each subinterval: the mean, the standard deviation and the slope.
-* Four features are also extracted from the whole subsequence: the mean, the standard deviation and the start and end indices.
+* Four features are also extracted from the whole interval: the mean, the standard deviation and the start and end indices.
 * A first random forest classifier is fitted on this dataset of subsequences, and the label of a subsequence is given by the